dClimate/dClimate-API-Manual/README.md

 **API Access Notice**

 At the moment, tokens granting access to `/apiv3` do not inherently grant access to `/apiv4`.
-Please contact an admin or make a slack post in `#data-help` for access, providing the email address associated with your api account.
+For access please fill out our v4 [community interest form](https://csti51zef2d.typeform.com/ZarrAPI).

 ## Structure of geospacial requests
 ​